mattcarlotta/validateSSLCerts/README.md

 If the script works well when you manually run it, then you can automate it by using crontab.

 More information on what a cron is can be found here: <a href="https://help.ubuntu.com/community/CronHowto">Crontab Manual</a>
+More information on how to configure a cron job can be found here:
+<a href="https://www.cyberciti.biz/faq/how-do-i-add-jobs-to-cron-under-linux-or-unix-oses/">Simplified how to add a job to crontab</a>

 ### Option 1: Implementing a Preconfigured Cron Job